JunMa11/ModernSurfer/README.md

 put the dataset in ModernSurfer/nnUNet_data and model weights folders in ModernSurfer/model_weights

+If you are familiar with nnUNet, the model weights are essentially obtained in the nnUNet_results folder.
+It requires the dataset.json and plans.json file to be outside of the "fold_all" folder while the checkpoint_final.pth should be inside the "fold_all" folder to make inference.

 ## Running Inference

 To run inference using a trained nnUNet model, follow these steps: